-- Seat frame and mounts are cracked, broken or distorted.

-- Seat moved from OEM position.

-- Driver seat belt is missing or inoperable.

-- Driver seat belt is broken or frayed

-- Seat belt is routed improperly.

-- Seat belt buckle and tongue assemblies do not latch and release properly.

-- Driver seat belt tether missing or not properly connected.
+- Seat frame and mounts are cracked, broken or distorted. - Seat moved from OEM position. - Driver seat belt is missing or inoperable. - Seat belt is routed improperly. - Seat belt buckle and tongue assemblies do not latch and release properly. - Driver seat belt tether missing or not properly connected.